Grate-Oracle-Lewot/GrateCrystal/README.md

 - Most moves with a power below 40 have been bumped up to 40 (or 20 for multiple-hit moves).
 A few other changes to move powers, and almost every move has received an accuracy boost.

-- PP rebalanced for many moves.
+- PP rebalanced for most moves.

 - Some moves (mostly Normal ones) have had their types changed to allow for better move variety within rarer types.